How Freeze Drying Works: Tips for beginners

 Preparation:

 Clean and prepare the food you want to freeze dry.
 For fruits and vegetables, wash and slice them uniformly.
-For cooked meals, ensure they are fully prepared and ready for freezing.
+For cooked meals, make sure they are fully prepared and ready for freezing.

 Optional: Place the prepared food items in a standard freezer for a few hours.
-This pre-freezing step helps to initiate the removal of moisture during the subsequent freeze-drying process.
+This pre-freezing step helps to initiate the removal of moisture.

 02